Access Amazon Bedrock foundation models

 information.
 For information about model pricing, see Amazon Bedrock Pricing

 Access to all Amazon Bedrock foundation models is enabled by default with the correct AWS Marketplace permissions in all commercial AWS regions.
-For access to models in non-commercial regions, see Access Amazon Bedrock foundation models in AWS GovCloud (US).
+For programtic access to third-party models, see Manage model access using SDK and CLI.

 Note